-3.1 RE Teaching structure
+3.1 RE Teaching Structure

-In accordance with the structure of the Locally Agreed Syllabus, The Weatheralls Primary School will offer the following programme of study as the Opening Worlds curriculum is introduced:
+In accordance with the structure of the Locally Agreed Syllabus, The Shade Primary School will offer the following programme of study:

-- Early Years Foundation Stage: Christianity, Judaism, Hinduism, Islam, Sikhism, beliefs represented in class and religious/cultural celebrations in line with the EYFS framework. - KS1- Christianity, Judaism, Hinduism and Islam - Lower key stage two- Christianity, Judaism, Hinduism - Upper key stage two: Christianity, Hinduism, Sikhism, Islam, Buddhism, Judaism and Humanism.
+- Early Years Foundation Stage: Christianity, Judaism, Hinduism, Islam, Sikhism, beliefs represented in class and religious/cultural celebrations in line with the EYFS framework. - Key Stage One: Christianity, Judaism and Islam. - Lower Key Stage Two: Christianity, Sikhism, Hinduism, Judaism and Buddhism. - Upper Key Stage Two: Christianity, Hinduism, Sikhism, Islam and Humanism.

-3.2 RE and pupils with special educational needs
+3.2 RE and Pupils with Special Educational Needs